tuzhu008/enyme_cn/docs/api/shallow.md

 # Shallow Rendering API

-Shallow rendering is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.
+Shallow rendering(浅渲染) is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.

 ```jsx